mnentwig/fooplot/README.md

 Adds a vertical line at the given X position.
 Any number of lines may be added by repeating -vertLineX (number)

 ### -trace ... -horLineY (number) optional, repeatable
 Adds a horizontal line at the given Y position.
-Any number of lines may be added by repeating -horLineX (number)
+Any number of lines may be added by repeating -horLineY (number)

 ### -trace ... -annot (filename) optional
 Each row of the given ASCII file corresponds to one data point of the trace and will be shown in the marker display (enable with 'm' key)